rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 $$

-As we want to measure the rate of change of the parameters after perturbing the point, the derivation made by {% cite cook1982influence %} yields to the following:
+As we want to measure the rate of change of the parameters after perturbing the point, the derivation made by {% cite cook1982influence %} yields the following:

 $$
 \begin{equation}